 Ramirez made his professional boxing debut against Mario Amparan at the age of 14 on March 25, 1973, defeating Amparan via 6th round TKO.
 He went on to win 20 more consecutive fights after the debut, which included 16 wins via stoppage.

-Ramirez had his first world title fight at the age of 24 on May 1, 1983 after 86 professional fights, against Edwin Rosario for the WBC (vacant) title.
+He had his first world title fight at the age of 24 on May 1, 1983 after 86 professional fights, against Edwin Rosario for the WBC (vacant) title.
 He lost to Rosario via 12 round unanimous decision.

 Ramirez had a total of nine losses in his professional boxing career.

 His last professional fight was on March 24, 1990 against Juan Martin Coggi for Coggi's super-lightweight WBA title.
 Ramirez lost the fight via 12 round unanimous decision.
-It's been 33 years, 2 months, and 17 days since this fight.
+It's been 34 years and 4 days since this fight.

 May 1, 1983: In his first world-title fight, Jose Luis Ramirez loses to Edwin Rosario via 12 round unanimous decision.
 He was fighting for the WBC (vacant) lightweight title.